cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V7.md

 });
 ```

-It's only a convenience allowed by the library.
-It's useful when you're already validating the data with a JSON schema,
-to cast the data type.
+It is only a convenience allowed by the library.
+It is useful when you are already validating the data with a JSON schema, to cast the data type.

 But **when you were not validating the data, it was really bad**.
-Casting like this only means: "TypeScript, trust me, I'm telling you it will be a string".
-But TypeScript won't do any real validation as it can't:
-**TypeScript can only manage checks at compilation time, while client-side storage checks can only happen at runtime**.
+Casting like this only means: "TypeScript, trust me, I am telling you it will be a string".
+But TypeScript will *not* do any real validation as it cannot: **TypeScript can only manage checks at compilation time, while client-side storage checks can only happen at runtime**.

 So you ended up with a `string` type while the real data may not be a `string` at all, leading to security issues and errors.